 If any of the above situations apply to you, you’re likely going to want a backup power source so you can continue your gaming.
 There might even be situations where having a battery pack will come in handy just because you forgot to charge your console the night before.

-Portable Battery Pack for Nintendo Switch: What to Consider?
+Portable Battery Pack for Nintendo Switch: What to Consider in 2020?

-The cost of a power bank tends to be proportional with how long it takes for devices to charge.
+The cost of a battery pack tends to be proportional with how long it takes for devices to charge.
 So the faster it charges your device, the more expensive it will be.

 Capacity is also proportional to price.
 The higher the capacity of your battery pack, the more playtime it will provide for your console.
 For this reason, the higher capacity devices are also more expensive.
 This also has a relationship to the speed with which you charge your devices, because the faster the charge, the shorter the bank will last.

-The charge speed of your power bank depends on your connection type and protocol.
+The charge speed of your battery pack depends on your connection type and protocol.
 Apart from the power banks with the lowest power output, most should work to help to charge your Switch.

 Airline Battery Regulations